-In some cases, an 'In-school Nurturing Session' may be appropriate.
-The child remains in school but away from the classroom.
+- In some cases, an 'In-school Nurturing Session' may be appropriate.
+The pupil remains in school but away from the classroom.
 Parents will be informed.
+This strategy will be employed at the headteacher's discretion in limited circumstances. - The system resets at the end of each term to allow for a fresh start for pupils.